 A tribunal claim is not a fast process.
 According to HM Courts and Tribunals Service, the average time between starting a claim and receiving a decision is 27 weeks.
 Depending on the factors involved, it could be more than a year.

-Meanwhile, a settlement can often be concluded within only a couple of days.
+Meanwhile, a settlement can often be concluded within only a few days.
 That’s why many employees prefer that approach rather than having a tribunal claim hanging over them for months.

 5. A settlement agreement may cost you nothing

-When an employer and an employee agree to settle a dispute, the employer will often pay the legal costs of the employee.
-Some solicitors will agree to limit their costs to the amount of that contribution, which means that you won’t have to pay anything.
+When an employer and an employee agree to settle a dispute, the employer will often pay the employee’s legal costs.
+This contribution will often cover your costs in full, so you won’t have to pay anything.

-If you pursue a tribunal claim, you will need to pay a fee.
-If you use a solicitor, this can often cost thousands of pounds.
+A tribunal claim can be expensive.
+For example, if you use a solicitor, the cost is likely to be thousands of pounds.
 You can’t usually recover your legal costs in an employment tribunal, so the costs may well eat into any compensation you recover.

-Even if you think you could recover more in compensation through a tribunal claim, you may find that, after payment of legal costs, the net amount is less than the amount you were offered in a settlement agreement.
+Even if you think you could recover more in compensation through a tribunal claim, you may find that, after payment of legal costs, the net amount is less than the amount your employer offered you in a settlement agreement.

 6. A settlement agreement can include a reference